tarquin-the-brave/blog/content/posts/ide-ffs.md

 reliant on them.
 Code is text.
 It should only require a vanilla text editor to write, and only require something that can render text to read.

+[^1]: VSCode appears to be the senior editor for rust.
+I don't have a problem with this.
+By the looks of it, it's a fine GUI based editor and everyone I know who uses it loves it.
+It seems its struck a great balance between having great functionality out of the box, while being easily tuneable and feel sharp.
+If I hadn't drank the Vim coolaid, I imagine I'd be using it.